Masters in Nurse Anesthesia in Tennessee

-Considering a Masters of Nurse Anesthesia program?
+Considering a Masters of Nurse Anesthesia in Tennesseeprogram?
 Nurse anesthetists play a critical role in providing quality care to patients of all ages and backgrounds.
 Nurse anesthetists provide patient care before, during, and after surgical procedures.
 Some of their responsibilities might include; pain management consultation, pre-surgery consultation, and post-surgery recovery instruction.
 Nurse anesthetists are able to administer general or local anesthesia.
 They also sometimes participate in the surgery itself monitoring the patient’s vital signs and adjusting the anesthesia when needed.

 The path to becoming a nurse anesthetist is similar to that taken by nurses pursuing careers in other specializations.
-The main difference in masters of nurse anesthesia programs may require some unique training and coursework in order to become qualified to provide their specific form of care.
+The main difference in anesthesiologist masters degree may require some unique training and coursework in order to become qualified to provide their specific form of care.

 According to the American Association of Nurse Anesthetists, licensing to become a certified registered nurse anesthetist typically requires at least a bachelor’s degree in nursing1.
 In addition to this basic requirement, prospective nurse anesthetists must also earn their licensure as a registered nurse, accumulate at least one year of experience in an acute-care environment (such as an intensive-care unit) and pass a certification examination.

 Apart from the professional certifications, graduate programs in nurse anesthesia focus on advanced health sciences, and most programs consist of both a classroom and a clinical component2.

 Nurse Anesthetist Salary Potential and Job Outlook